Skip to main content

 string

-ID of the Vault key used for signing.
-If missing, use a default Audit key
+ID of the Vault key used for signing logs.
+If not provided, a default key is used.

 string, null